parinfer/parinfer.js/resources/public/content.md

 We perform the following steps to rearrange parens based on indentation.<br>
 <span class="side-point">We will refer to these later as rules #1, #2, and #3.
-(I'm currently trying to establish a mathematical basis for this.
-No explanations yet.)</span>
+(See the [mathematical basis] for a closer look at why these rules work.)</span>

-1. all unmatched right-parens are removed (for housekeeping)
+1. all unmatched close-parens are removed (for housekeeping)
-2. all right-parens at the start and end of each line are removed
+2. all close-parens at the start and end of each line are removed
-3. for every resulting unmatched left-paren:
+3. for every resulting unmatched open-paren:
-  - a right-paren is inserted at the end of its line or its last non-empty indented line
+  - a close-paren is inserted at the end of its line or its last non-empty indented line

 <div class="interact">
 <i class="fa fa-keyboard-o fa-lg"></i>